Clammiee/Sample_AI/README.md

 -----------------------
 The AI enemies are created with a Finite State Machine and it uses events.
 The entire project uses very little Update functions so it is very performant code-wise.

-- You can move the blue player with WASD, rotate it with Q/ E and shoot with space.
-- The enemy can be control by pressing the buttons on the screen.
-This first level is done this way so you can see that the enemy has all these functionalities and how they work.
-- In Level 2 the enemy AI behaves automatically and you'll still control the player, it's just like a third-person shooter game.
+- The enemy AI behaves automatically and you control the player, it's just like a third-person shooter game.
+### Controls : ###
+- Mouse -OR- Right Thumbstick = to move cursor = rotates player
+- W -OR- Up on Left Thumbstick = to move player towards cursor
+- S -OR- Down on Left Thumbtsick = to move player away from cursor
+- Left Mouse Button -OR- Right Trigger = to shoot

 Technical Design Diagram downloadable here: https://drive.google.com/file/d/1vcyhfVI_smW0EZH_SWpYaUavfcl9kG0M/view?usp=sharing